 - Always keep an eye on your doggo.
 Don’t let your pet drink the swimming water!

 Get your American flag bandana ready for your pet, because you’re going to a lake house together!
-When you get a +1 invitation who better to bring than your best friend?
+When you get a +1 invitation for a weekend getaway, who better to bring than your best friend?
 Here’s how you can prep your pet for a weekend on the water.

-Research & ask questions: Understand the environment you are bringing your pet into.
-Is there water nearby the house?
+Research and ask questions: Understand the environment you are bringing your pet into.
+Is there water near the house?
 Will there be a fence?
 Will there be other dogs?
 Ask your host any questions you have because the more you know, the safer your fluffy friend will be.

 Debrief your friends: Give your friends a full run-down on your dog’s temperament.
 Let them know how your dog reacts to people, to other dogs, and to loud and abrasive noises.
 Explain to them to not feed your dog any table food and be cautious of opening doors as not to allow your pet to escape.

-Bring proper food + toys: Don’t let your little buddy get hungry or bored!
+Bring proper food and toys: Don’t let your little buddy get hungry or bored!
 Bring ample food and treats to be confident you will not run out.

-Watch & pay attention: Recognize potential dangers to your doggo.
+Watch and pay attention: Recognize potential dangers to your doggo.
 Be wary of possible escape paths your pet may take.
 Evaluate what can be a threat to your doggo.